JKirchartz/jkirchartz.github.com/_posts/2012-07-12-there-is-no-such-thing-as-pixel-perfect.md

 planning and experimentation in developing for the web today than there was a decade ago, and who knows what the future will bring.
 Technology is there to help, even if it does complicate things sometimes.

+BTW, the physical pixel on the device has nothing to do with the CSS pixel, because [in CSS pixels are angular measurements](http://inamidst.com/stuff/notes/csspx), i.e. they are non-linear.